MarioValverdeBerenjeno/Database/README.md

 - To Expose CouchDB in different ports, Add a new environment variable `COUCHDB_CLUSTER_PORT_NUMBER` and set the value to the port number you want to expose.
 Update the `PORT` value in railway to the same port number.
 - Deploy
 - Visit the public URL from Railway to access CouchDB
+- To connect to CouchDB, You can get the URL, Username and Password from Railway UI Under Database service environment variables tab.
 - You can access the CouchDB Web UI by opening your web browser and navigating to Railway's public URL with path `_utils` something like this `https://<project-name>.up.railway.app/_utils/`.
 You should be able to see the CouchDB Dashboard.
 ![dashboard](img/dashboard.png)
 - To Create new database click on `Create Database` and enter the database name and click on `Create`